Frank Dean has been at the forefront of Indiana music scene

 or with Hard Times, Blue DeVille, Hillbilly Central, Sindacato, and The Snakehandlers.
 He's received two "Album Of The Year" awards from The Indianapolis Star and NUVO magazine for the CD's "Sindacato" and "Logan County" plus three "Band Of The Year" awards for Sindacato, and Hillbilly Central.
-He continues to perform an eclectic mix of Country, Rock, and Folk to audiences everywhere.
+He continues to perform to audiences everywhere.

 My family moved to Indiana from Coal Country.
 Logan County, West Virginia.
 One of the most beautiful places you've ever seen.
 Until you take your eyes off the landscape to see the immense poverty.
 I don't know where John Denver visited, but the area I'm from is far from being "Almost Heaven."
 But my early days there were filled with music.
 My Aunt Christine had lots of 78s & 45s, so I grew up along with this new Rock & Roll thing.